 We’ve talked about the importance of updating decaying content in the past.
 When your content team identifies underperforming traffic numbers, rankings, and conversions, it is helpful to increase buy-in to optimize that content again.

 A brief is a great place to display screenshots and graphs related to performance for MoM or YoY metrics.
 Additionally, it will give the exact plan and analysis for what is missing and why it might now be underperforming.

 Recommended Reading: What is Great Content? [+ How Marketers Create It, Consistently]

 We’d like to briefly (ha!) touch on where a content brief fits into the content production process.
 Each agency or SEO might have a slightly different system but generally it will look something like this.

 Step 1) Onboarding - SEO content agency or inhouse team work with the company executives, marketing leaders, and/or sales teams to get all the important goals, voice requirements, rate of production, and anything else squared away.
 This could be one long meeting or multiple meetings.

-Step 2: Build Content Strategy - Once all the questions have been answered, the content strategist will begin assembling a multi-month strategy for content mapping that considers keyword research, estimated search volume, search queries related to your products and services, funnel stages, goals, and buyer personas.
+Step 2: Build Content Strategy - Once all the initial questions have been answered, the content strategist will begin assembling a multi-month strategy aligned with the company goals.

 This will then be poked and prodded until the strategists and company agree on a set of content pieces to produce.